 - a.
 Test Acceptance The permittee shall repeat any toxicity test, including the control, if the control fails to meet a mean survival equal to or greater than 90%. - b.
-Dilution Water In accordance with Part 1.c., the control and dilution water shall consist of standard, synthetic, moderately hard, reconstituted water.

-- c.
-Samples and Composites - 1) The permittee shall collect one composite sample from Outfall 001. - 2) The permittee shall collect the composite sample such that the sample is representative of any periodic episode of chlorination, biocide usage, or other potentially toxic substance being discharged on an intermittent basis. - 3) The permittee shall initiate the toxicity tests within 36 hours after collection of the last portion of the composite sample.
-Samples shall be maintained at a temperature of 0-6 degrees Centigrade during collection, shipping, and storage. - 4) If Outfall 001 ceases discharging during the collection of the effluent composite sample, the requirements for the minimum number of effluent portions are waived.
+Dilution Water In accordance with item 1.c., the control and dilution water shall normally consist of standard, synthetic, moderately hard, reconstituted water.
+If the permittee utilizes the results of a chronic test to satisfy the requirements in item 1.e., the permittee may use the receiving water or dilution water that meets the requirements of item 2.a as the control and dilution water. - c.
+Samples and Composites - 1) The permittee shall collect one composite sample from Outfall 001. - 2) The permittee shall collect the composite sample such that the sample is representative of any periodic episode of chlorination, biocide usage, or other potentially toxic substance being discharged. - 3) The permittee shall initiate the toxicity tests within 36 hours after collection of the last portion of the composite sample.
+The sample shall be maintained at a temperature of 0-6 degrees Centigrade during collection, shipping, and storage. - 4) If Outfall 001 ceases discharging during the collection of the effluent composite sample, the requirements for the minimum number of effluent portions are waived.
 However, the permittee must have collected a composite sample volume sufficient for completion of the required test.
 The abbreviated sample collection, duration, and methodology must be documented in the full report. - 5) The effluent sample shall not be dechlorinated after sample collection.